John Seward Johnson II: Personal life

-Johnson was excluded from his father's will, which left the bulk of his fortune to Barbara Piasecka Johnson, his father's wife and former chambermaid.
+Johnson was excluded from his father's will, which left the bulk of his fortune to Barbara Piasecka Johnson, his father's wife and former art curator.
 He and his siblings sued on grounds that their father was not mentally competent at the time he signed the will.
 It was settled out of court, and the children were granted about 12% of the fortune.

 Johnson was formerly married to Barbara Kline.
 She often engaged in extramarital affairs in their home, driving Johnson to attempt suicide.
 In 1965, he acknowledged paternity to Jenia Anne "Cookie" Johnson to speed up the divorce process.
 Years later, Johnson's family had a legal battle regarding Cookie Johnson's eligibility for a share in the Johnson & Johnson fortune.
 The court ruled in favor of Cookie.

 Johnson later married Joyce Horton, a novelist.
-They had two children, John Seward Johnson III and actress Clelia Constance Johnson, who is credited as "India Blake."
+They had two children, John Seward Johnson III and actress Cecelia Constance Johnson, who is credited as "India Blake."

 Johnson died from cancer at his home in Key West, Florida on March 10, 2020, at the age of 89.